afadil/wealthfolio/ROADMAP.md

 ### Always Doing

 - Keeping the app safe and up-to-date
-- Making the app faster and bette using user feedback
+- Making the app faster and better using user feedback

 We're building Wealthfolio to be a great alternative to online investment trackers.
 Our plan might change based on what users tell us they want, but we'll always focus on keeping your data private